 Fifteen years ago when I first went online, I saw how this was going to change the Caribbean and immediately started to find ways to get our voices and experiences out there, and to create ways for us to interact with each other.

 There are a few people out there who remember The Sunhead Project, my grand idea to put us out on the web, that was forever plagued by a lack of money to properly implement.
-Since it’s debut in 1996, I’ve seen the web and the way we use it in the Caribbean change, but in essence we’re doing much the same thing.
+Since it’s debut in 1996, I’ve seen the web and the way we use it in the Caribbean change.

 How are companies in the region really using the technology to adapt to all this global communication and accessibility?
 The truth is, very little.
 A lot of old brands that have been with us in the Caribbean for decades are going to die off because of this ostrich-syndrome I am seeing and a failure to innovate and adapt their business models.

-How else could it be that organisations with $30K to spend on a web site, end up with a mickey mouse solution and a design like it was built in 2002 and with absolutely no functionality worth a damn.
-But they authorised the money because they HAD to get a good job in the US, or the UK, or Canada?
+How else could it be that organisations with $30K to spend on a web site, end up with a mickey mouse solution with a design like it was built in 2002 and with absolutely no functionality worth a damn.
+But they authorised the money because they HAD to get a good job in the US, or the UK, or Canada.

 How else could it be, that an organisation willing to commit to ongoing development and management of a web site, fail to see that their web site is a cut above everything else, is an affordable, sustainable solution, but equate their use of facebook and ‘understanding’ how facebook works, with the way their own site works, without understanding that facebook has teams of developers working on their site, and not merely one consultant.
 Or for that matter, that facebook breaks all the time.

 And I am not telling you something MY client told me, although I have heard things like this too, I am relating something a colleague told me about their experiences.
 But here’s the thing, I hear that all the time from people working in this field.